EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-define-a-singleton.md

 +singleton_type singleton_instance;
 ```

-5. Instantiate the data member `singleton_instance` by passing in its constructor the `receiver` and the `code` (in our case `receiver.value`) parameters, these two combined with "testsingletona" provide access to the partition of the RAM cache used by this singleton, in our example we will initialize the `singleton_instance` data member in the smart contract constructor, see below:
+5. Instantiate the data member `singleton_instance` by passing to its constructor the `receiver` and the `code` (in this case `receiver.value`) parameters; these two combined with "testsingletona" provide access to the partition of the RAM cache used by this singleton.
+In this example you will initialize the `singleton_instance` data member in the smart contract constructor, see below:
 ```diff
 // singleton contract constructor singleton_example( name receiver, name code, datastream<const char*> ds ) :